Visual Communication and Design Units 1 and 2

 Visual Communication Design can be quite costly.
 It is important to consider how you might obtain access to the practical equipment and materials for technical drawing, and computer programs.

-You are responsible for uploading your work using the online submission tools, and posting all folios to the Distance Education Centre Victoria.
+You are responsible for uploading your work using the online submission tools, and posting all folios to the Virtual School Victoria.

 Things you can do now